areebaikram/calysto_lc3/README.md

 Calysto Little Computer - LC3 Assembly Language for Jupyter

-An Jupyter kernel for LC3
+A Jupyter kernel for LC3

 This requires IPython 3.